 The idea of longevity is now a thing of the past, thanks to a millennial sensibility that’s seen the average jobseeker spend less than two years in each position.
-This is especially true of PA recruitment in London.
+This is especially true of PA recruitment.

 So, what does this mean for employers examining CVs now?

 Tiger’s 2023 Salary Review revealed that 35% of staff were planning on leaving within the next 12 months.
 Similarly, a survey by Gallup found that half of millennials show less willingness to stay in their current job, compared to older generations.
 The same survey revealed 60% of millennials say they are open to a different job opportunity.

 Led by the younger workforce and encouraged by the global recession in 2008, the norm has shifted.
 Workers are no longer afraid to move on, search for new opportunities, a pay rise, better benefits, a sense of purpose or simply reach the ceiling in their organisation.
 Even despite the financial uncertainty of the cost of living, many are willing to move on due to the way their organisation handled the crisis.

 What does this mean for hiring managers?